 The Standards Landscape: ANSI/ASME vs. Others

-It’s crucial to know that flanges made to other international standards have completely different dimensions and are generally not interchangeable.
-For instance, a PN16 flange (ISO standard) will not bolt to an ANSI Class 150 flange, even if they are for the same nominal pipe size.
+The most common standard in the United States is ASME B16.5 (historically called ANSI B16.5), using imperial measurements in inches.
+Flanges made to other international standards have completely different dimensions and are generally not interchangeable.
+For instance, a PN16 flange (ISO standard) will not bolt to an ANSI Class 150 flange, even for the same nominal pipe size.

 Frequently Asked Questions